Integrating with iOS

 iOS provides a wealth of technologies that support common tasks and scenarios in ways that users expect.
 This expectation means that it’s almost always better to integrate system-supported technologies into your app than it is to design a custom approach.

 Some iOS technologies—such as Multitasking and VoiceOver—are system features that all apps should incorporate.
-Others enable specific app functionality, such as handling tickets and gift cards (Passbook), enabling user purchases within an app (In-App Purchase), displaying in-app advertising (iAd Rich Media Ads), integrating with Game Center, and supporting iCloud.
+Others enable specific app functionality, such as handling tickets and gift cards (Wallet), enabling user purchases within an app (In-App Purchase), displaying in-app advertising (iAd Rich Media Ads), integrating with Game Center, and supporting iCloud.